maibennett/sta235/exampleSite/content/Project/_index.en.md

 I'm also providing some resources here that can be useful if you don't know where to start:

 - [#TidyTuesday](https://github.com/rfordatascience/tidytuesday): *A lot* of datasets that can be useful.
-Some of them are paired down, but usually you also have a link to the main data source.
+Some of them are pared down, but usually you also have a link to the main data source.

 - [Data Is Plural](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0): A long list of datasets that might be interesting.